paulo-pnj1/Service-Market/replit.md

 ServiçoJá is a mobile-first marketplace application connecting clients with local service providers in Angola.
 The platform enables users to discover, contact, and hire professionals across various service categories including home repairs, cleaning, tutoring, beauty, technology, and more.

-The application features a React Native/Expo frontend with an Express.js backend, using PostgreSQL for data persistence.
+The application features a React Native/Expo frontend with Firebase as the backend.
+It uses Firebase Authentication for user management and Firestore as the database.
 It supports two user types: clients who browse and hire services, and providers who offer their services on the platform.

 ## User Preferences